MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/client-objects-and-the-engine.md

 The following members provide access to later versions of the engine API interfaces.
 These interfaces may not be available in all versions of the debugger engine.
-If they are not available, any attempt to use them will result in a exception being thrown.
+If they are not available, any attempt to use them will result in an exception being thrown.

 <table>
 <colgroup>